Kashmir Lockdown Enters 51th Day, Markets Shut - UrduPoint

 Kashmir Lockdown Enters 51th Day, Markets Shut

-Normal life continues to get hit across the Valley for the 51st consecutive day, today, as shops and business establishments are closed in as far as Uri area of Baramulla district in Indian occupied Kashmir
+Normal life continues to get hit across the Valley for the 51st consecutive day in occupied Kashmir, on Tuesday, as shops and business establishments were closed in as far as Uri area of Baramulla district

 The Srinagar-based Kashmir Press Club while criticizing the unprecedented communications shutdown in the Kashmir valley has said that these unreasonable restrictions are aimed at gagging the press in the territory.